Taste our New, but Ancient, Australian BBQ Smoke Product.

 Maori people have used Manuka smoke to flavour their Hangis for centuries.

 Paperbark is a Tea Tree species, same as Manuka is, and is used here by Maoris who miss Manuka.

 Paperbark produces a mild tasting woody smoke flavour that is light on the palate.
-It is antimicrobial and could be considered as natural FDA approved Food Safe wraps, and can be stored for years.
+It is antimicrobial and can be stored for years.

 Simply place 1 or 2 Tiles on Coals, or in the drawer of a Gas or Electric Smoker, or on a hot spot of a Pellet Smoker.

 Spray or soak in wine, beer etc to add extra flavour and smoking time.